 This is so because if you only hold references to other managed objects (that hold themselves the unmanaged resources) and your object ends up being garbage collected, your managed references should be collected (and destroyed), which will trigger the finalizer on those that should take care or releasing unmanaged resources, as described in the previous section.

 But what if you are referencing poorly implemented objects that will not implement the Disposable pattern with the finalizer?
 Well, you can't run away from it, implementing the pattern with the finalizer on your class is not an option, because when the finalizer kicks in, your reference to the buggy object may not exist anymore.
-Your options are either fix that class itself, if you own that code; or filling a bug, if you don't.
+Your options are either fix that class itself, if you own that code; or, if that is not your code, filling a bug to the project that owns it.

 But why do I need to bother with the Finalizer at all?

 You shouldn't ideally.
 No disposable object should leave scope without being disposed.
 There is a code analysis rule that enforces that.
 But no one is perfect, and that may happen.
-An special case to keep an eye out for disposable objects being used as Singletons or in static variables - that's because rarely people bother with listening for the event of the process or AppDomain being unloaded and those references are never disposed.
+A special case to keep an eye out for disposable objects being used as Singletons or in static variables - that's because rarely people bother with listening for the event of the process (or AppDomain) being unloaded and those references are never disposed.
 In such cases, the Finalizer ends up being the last rescue for getting the unmanaged resources freed.
 Plus, Singletons are a bad idea anyways.